Infantry Weapons

 Service note

-Modern urban warfare use
+Modern combat-engineering and urban assault use

 Specifications